yusuf-quddus/Website-Blocker/README.md

 ### Using Website-Blocker

 This script does not have admin permision to access your host file directly.
-Use [crontab](https://opensource.com/article/17/11/how-use-cron-linux) to run script on your mac or linux device device.
+Use [crontab](https://opensource.com/article/17/11/how-use-cron-linux) to run script on your mac or linux device.